 The college launched a cloud computing option in fall 2020, giving students, faculty and staff the ability to access more than 40 engineering software programs for free from anywhere with an internet connection.

 The system is available to the engineering and applied science community for academic use.

 For best results, a local device should always be the preferred option for your computing needs.
 You also may visit the campus OIT webpage or the ITL Program webpage for a list of software already available for download on your personal/work computer.

-The system was developed by a team of three IT professionals in the Integrated Teaching and Learning Program: IT Director J. Franklin, Systems Administrator Brandon Scovronski, and Systems Administrator David Long.
+The system is developed and maintained by the Integrated Teaching and Learning Program’s IT Team.
 Because the system is not supported by the campus Office of Information Technology, users should review the FAQs below.
 For additional questions, please contact the ITLP IT Team.

 Accessing the system